CosmoSafe Is Disrupting Beauty Industry Training With an Innovative Online Platform

 February 04, 2019

 For years, the beauty industry has been plagued by low-quality training schools that often fail to deliver on promises and leave students in debt and worse yet, without the credentials needed to land a high-paying job.
 Angela Ivana, a recent alum of the NYU Steinhardt Edtech Accelerator, wanted to found a company that would finally bring affordable, reliable, and quality training to beauty industry professionals.
-This is why she founded CosmoSafe–an innovative online beauty training company.
-Early signs indicate that the company is well positioned to disrupt the beauty industry training sector.
+Her response was CosmoSafe–an innovative online beauty training company–and early signs indicate that the company is well positioned to disrupt the beauty industry training sector.

 As Ivana explains, “We’re in the 4th industrial revolution, but society is still training everyone based on the 2nd industrial revolution.
 But times are changing quickly.
 People are already using Youtube to self-train on all the artistic areas in beauty.
 So, should people really pay $20k for artistic- and technique-based courses?
 I think the industry should shift to essentially ‘unbundle education,’ as the author of College Disrupted, Ryan Craig, would say.”

 Ivana isn’t just committed to changing how beauty industry knowledge is shared but also the industry’s certification process: “At CosmoSafe, we also think a credit-based class system and certification could work better than forcing unreasonable hours on beauty professionals. ” Currently, beauty industry professionals must work up to 3,000 hours to become certified, but required hours vary greatly across U.S. states.

 Leadership Team Combines Edtech, Beauty Industry, and Business Expertise

 CosmoSafe’s all-woman leadership team is comprised of three professionals whose backgrounds span edtech, the beauty industry, and business.
 As Ivana explains, “All of our professional experiences aligned as entrepreneurs, freelancers, and educators with experience in beauty.”